austingray/react-express-boilerplate/README.md

 - Run database migrations (if they exist): `docker-compose run web yarn run db:migrate`

 ### Routing
-Routes are configured in the file `src/react/App/index`.
+React routes are configured in the file `src/react/App/index`.
+This boilerplate provides a catchall Express route in `app.js`.
+TODO: add a `routes/` dir.